Home > Single Post

 MetricPU FlooringEPDM Granule Flooring

-Lifespan3–5 years8–10+ years
+Outdoor lifespan3–5 years8–10+ years

-FAQs About EPDM and PU Outdoor Flooring
+FAQs about EPDM and PU Outdoor Flooring

-Is EPDM better than PU for playgrounds?
+Is EPDM rubber better than PU for playgrounds?

 How long does EPDM outdoor flooring last?